JustGivingArchive/Recruitment-Test/readme.md

 - This assignment takes an average of about 30 minutes.
 - We use [NUnit](http://www.nunit.org) and [Moq](http://code.google.com/p/moq) at JustGiving, references have been added using [NuGet](http://nuget.codeplex.com/) Packages.
 Everything is in place for you to just write the code (no "File > New Project" required).
+- Please DO NOT fork this project on Github, as we want to be sure candidates' test submissions are original.

 ## Task requirements